-- In an emergency outside office hours, contact children's social care out of hours team on 01604 626938 or the Police9 - If a child is in immediate danger at any time, left alone or missing, you should contact the police directly and/or an ambulance using 999.
+- By telephone contact to the Multi-Agency Safeguarding Hub (MASH): 0300 126 7000 (Option 1). - By using the online referral form found at: MASH ONLINE REFERRAL - In an emergency outside office hours, contact children's social care out of hours team on 01604 626938 or the Police - If a child is in immediate danger at any time, left alone or missing, you should contact the police directly and/or an ambulance using 999.